README

 Now imagine not having to deploy it, or host it, or build user accounts for it.

-It's just a simple interactive web page that's useful to you and maybe a couple of friends.
+It's just a simple interactive UI that's useful to you and maybe a couple of friends.

 But maybe that's not enough.